farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/closed-optimisation-rao/optimal-redispatch.md

 \end{align*}
 $$

-In the curative states, the flows are impacted by the remedial actions activated during the same state as well as by the remedial actions already activated in the preventive state.
-For $$s \neq \text{N} :
+- In the curative states, the flows are impacted by the remedial actions activated during the same state as well as by the remedial actions already activated in the preventive state.
+For $$s \neq s_0$$ :

 $$
 \begin{align*}